What challenges can you expect when you quit smoking?

 Look at nicotine withdrawal symptoms as a sign that you are healing

 Withdrawal can be challenging but it helps to look at the symptoms as a sign that your body is recovering.
 For most people, the worst symptoms last between a few days to a few weeks.
 Nicotine replacement therapy can be helpful to manage withdrawal and deal with cravings.
 It also helps to have a plan to deal with the challenges brought on by quitting that will help you stay smoke-free.

 Will I feel emotional when I quit smoking?
 I’m worried about having to deal with anxiety and depression.

 It’s OK to not feel your best

 Making the decision to quit smoking is a big life change and it’s perfectly natural to experience heightened emotions during this stage.
 You may feel irritable, angry, anxious and may experience feelings of depression.
 Remember that the emotional upheaval is perfectly normal and is also just a passing phase.
 Focus on the reason you want to quit and the many benefits of quitting smoking that you stand to gain, to stay committed to quitting and have the right perspective.
-Building a support group of friends and family and speaking to a trained counsellor will also help.
+Building a support group of friends and family and speaking to a trained counselor will also help.
 If you have a history of anxiety or depression, speak to your doctor about additional support to help you through this phase.

 I’ve heard that most people put on a lot of weight when they quit smoking.
 Will that happen to me as well?